 1 oz carrot, cut into long thin strips

 Sweet Chili Sauce

 In a large mixing bowl, add cabbage, onion, carrot, eggs, green onion, salt, and pepper.
 Mix to combine thoroughly.
 Butter both sides of the bread slices.

-Heat a large skillet over medium heat; add 2 tablespoons butter and let it melt.
-Pour egg mixture, trying to make it as a square shape.
+Heat a large skillet over medium heat; add 2 tablespoons of butter and let it melt.
+Pour egg mixture, trying to make it a square shape.
 Cook until the bottom is cooked, about 2 to 3 minutes.
 Cut egg omelet into half, and flip over.
 Add a slice of American cheese to each omelet half.
 Cook another 2 to 3 minutes or until fully cooked.

-While omelet is cooking, toast buttered bread on both sides in a separate skillet or grill pan, about 2 minutes each side, or until golden brown.
+While the omelet is cooking, toast buttered bread on both sides in a separate skillet or grill pan, about 2 minutes on each side, or until golden brown.

 Spread mayo on one side of two slices of toast.
 Sprinkle about 1/4 teaspoon sugar evenly on the mayo.
-Place an egg omelet on top and sprinkle an additional 1/4 teaspoon sugar.
+Place an egg omelet on top and sprinkle an additional 1/4 teaspoon of sugar.
 Drizzle with sweet chili sauce and season with salt and pepper.
-Cover each with another slice of toasted bread and cut in half.
+Cover each with another slice of toasted bread and cut it in half.
 Repeat for the other sandwich.